Loyola Marymount University Scholarships (2025–2026)

 💰 Cost of Attendance at Loyola Marymount University

 Regional Discounts?
-LMU is a private university, so there’s no in-state discount and no WUE/Flagship Match.
-But eligible veterans and dependents may qualify for Yellow Ribbon, which fills tuition gaps left after the GI Bill®.
-For example, a dependent with 100% GI Bill coverage can see LMU’s $67,100 tuition reduced to $0 after VA + LMU Yellow Ribbon contributions.
+LMU is a private university, so there’s no in-state discount and no WUE or Flagship Match.
+However, eligible veterans and dependents may qualify for the Yellow Ribbon Program, which fills tuition gaps left after the GI Bill®.
+For example, a dependent with 100% GI Bill eligibility can see LMU’s $67,100 tuition reduced to $0 after VA + LMU contributions.

 Cost of Attendance FAQs